noise/snapstore/README.md

 sudo snap install foobar25
 ```

+# Known issues

-Notes: at the moment this has to be run on the same host as snapd is
+- at the moment this has to be run on the same host as snapd is
 installed since the download URLs are hardcoded in the metadata.